EvgenyKarkan/iOSDevTools/README.md

 [RCCPeakableImageView](https://github.com/robertoseidenberg/RCCPeakableImageView)  Implementation of a "peekable" thumbnail image as shown at the Flag Kickstarter Project

+#PDF
+[M13PDFKit](https://github.com/Marxon13/M13PDFKit) M13PDFKit is an iBooks like PDF viewer that can be embedded in iOS applications.

 #Cache
 [SDWebImage](https://github.com/rs/SDWebImage)  Asynchronous image downloader with caching
 [FastImageCache](https://github.com/path/FastImageCache)  iOS library for quickly displaying images while scrolling